niparra21/Data-Pura-Vida/README.md

 - **Extraction Accuracy**: Is the capability of **Amazon Textract** to perform OCR on a Costa Rican identity document precise enough to be useful in an automated workflow, even under non-ideal image conditions?

 #### 2. Justification / Risk Mitigated
-The automation of document validation is a pillar of the "bio registro verde" registration module.
-This PoC was crucial for mitigating the fundamental technical risk that the selected AI technology might not be compatible or sufficiently accurate with specific Costa Rican documents.
-It validated that the base technology is robust, avoiding a costly redesign of the onboarding flow that would otherwise depend on increased manual intervention.
+The automation of document validation is a key pillar of the **"bio registro verde"** registration module.
+This PoC was essential for mitigating the risk that the selected AI technology might not be compatible or sufficiently accurate with Costa Rican identity documents.
+By validating the robustness of Amazon Textract, this PoC avoids the need for a costly redesign of the onboarding flow, which would otherwise depend on increased manual review or custom models.

 #### 3. Architecture & Implemented Technologies
 The PoC implemented a simplified serverless pipeline using the following components from our technology stack:
-- **API Gateway**: An API named TeamOneApiGateway was configured with a RESTful endpoint:
+- **API Gateway**:   A RESTful API named `TeamOneApiGateway` was configured with the following endpoint:
-    - Endpoint: POST /users/analizar-documento
+    - `POST /users/analizar-documento

 ![Api Gateway](assets/POC_Images/POC_01.png)

-- **Compute**: An **AWS Lambda** function named ValidarDocumentoSimplePoC was created with the **Python** runtime to orchestrate the analysis.
+- **Compute**: An AWS Lambda function named `ValidarDocumentoSimplePoC` was created using the **Python** runtime.
+This function orchestrated the document analysis workflow.
-    - Code: File named ValidarDocumentoSimplePoC.py
+    - **Script**: `ValidarDocumentoSimplePoC.py`

 ![AWS Lambda function](assets/POC_Images/POC_05.png)

-- **Data Storage**: An **Amazon S3** bucket (poc-documentos-datapv-danielo) was used to store the test images.
+- **Data Storage**: An Amazon S3 bucket named `poc-documentos-datapv-danielo` was used to store the test images.

 ![Amazon S3 bucket](assets/POC_Images/POC_06.png)

-- **Artificial Intelligence**: The Amazon Textract service was used to perform the text extraction (OCR).
+- **Artificial Intelligence**: **Amazon Textract** was used to perform the text extraction (OCR) from identity document images.
-- **Security**: An **AWS IAM** role was created to grant the necessary permissions for the Lambda function to access S3 and Textract.
+- **Security**: An AWS IAM role was configured to grant the Lambda function permissions to access both **S3** and **Textract** resources.

 ![AWS IAM role](assets/POC_Images/POC_07.png)

-- **Observability**: **Amazon CloudWatch** was used for real-time logging of the execution and its results.
+- **Observability**: **Amazon CloudWatch Logs** was used to monitor Lambda execution and analyze the extracted text in real-time.

 ![Amazon CloudWatch](assets/POC_Images/POC_08.png)

 ### 4. Execution Methodology
 The process was divided into preparing the test data and executing the analysis requests.
-- **Phase 1: Test Data Preparation** Three distinct images were uploaded to the poc-documentos-datapv-danielo S3 bucket to simulate real-world scenarios with varying quality:
+- **Phase 1: Test Data Preparation** Three images were uploaded to the S3 bucket `poc-documentos-datapv-danielo` to simulate a range of real-world image conditions:
-    - ImagenDePrueba.jpg: A clear image of the front of the identity card.
+    - `ImagenDePrueba.jpg`: Clear image of the front of the ID card.
-    - ImagenDePruebaAtras.jpg: A clear image of the back of the identity card.
+    - `ImagenDePruebaAtras.jpg`: Clear image of the back of the ID card.
-    - ImagenDePruebaPobre.jpg: A stress-test image taken under poor conditions (angled, inconsistent lighting, shadows).
+    - `ImagenDePruebaPobre.jpg`: A low-quality image taken under poor lighting and angle conditions.
-- **Phase 2: API Call Simulation** Using **Postman**, three separate POST requests were sent to the TeamOneApiGateway endpoint.
-Each request contained a JSON body specifying one of the test images.
-For example:
+- **Phase 2: API Call Simulation** Each image was tested through a `POST` request to the `TeamOneApiGateway` endpoint.
+Requests were performed using Postman with JSON bodies such as:

 ```json
 {